swissup/swissup.github.io/m1/extensions/recaptcha/index.md

  2. [Changelog](changelog/)
  3. [Extension Configuration](extension-configuration/)

-Protect your website from spam and abuse while letting real people pass through with ease.
+Protect your website from spam and abuse while letting real people pass through check with ease.
 Your customers can now attest they are human without having to solve a CAPTCHA.
-Instead with one click they’ll confirm they are not a robot.
+They will be allowed to confirm they are not a robot via single click only.

-Our Magento extension provides reCAPTCHA from Google for your store frontend and backend.
+Our Magento extension provides your store frontend and backendre with CAPTCHA from Google.
 It replaces default Magento CAPTCHA with more secure Google reCAPTCHA.

 **Notice:** current version of this extension does not provide security CAPTCHAs to any other form than your Magento instance.
 It just replaces default Magento CAPTCHA.
-So if your store has disabled CAPTCHA, then you have to enable it first.
-Please, read Magento User Guide how to do so - [Security CAPTCHA](http://docs.magento.com/m1/ce/user_guide/store-operations/security-captcha.html).
+So if your store has a disabled CAPTCHA, then you have to enable it first.
+Please, read Magento User Guide how to do that - [Security CAPTCHA](http://docs.magento.com/m1/ce/user_guide/store-operations/security-captcha.html).